-I don't know if you remember where we first had close contact.
-I was leaving the school one afternoon and your secretary rushed out and said, "Larry, you have to go downstairs.
-The Dean is there for a meeting with students who are interesting a forming a health-careers program for Hispanic children.
-I said, "I have to go home."
+"I don't know if you remember where we first had close contact.
+I was leaving the school one afternoon and your secretary rushed out and said, 'Larry, you have to go downstairs.
+The Dean is there for a meeting with students who are interesting a forming a health-careers program for Hispanic children."
+I said, 'I have to go home.'
 She implored me and I went.
 You and I, and the other student with me, were the meeting.
 As a result of that meeting, I ran the Health Careers Program for two years.
-It was that work which led you to send me with the School's official representative to the Student AMA meeting in Los Angeles.
+It was that work which led you to send me with the School's official representative to the SAMA meeting in Los Angeles.

-At that meeting, a discussion was held about the AAMC planning to organize the Organization of Student Representatives (OSR) which still exists today.
+"At that meeting, a discussion was held about the AAMC planning to organize the Organization of Student Representatives (OSR) which still exists today.
 When the students were going to elect a Founding Chair of the OSR, I asked the student who was the official School of Medicine representative if he was interested in the job.
 He was not and I asked him if he minded if I volunteer.
 He did not.
 I spoke to the group and was elected the Founding Chair of the OSR.
 As a result, I was the Chair for two years, one during the organization of the group and the second during its first year of existence.
-The following appears on the AAMD website currently:
+You will remember that as a result of this, I: